2026-06-03

 .json plan files and opens plan comparison.
 Detailed

-workflow is covered in Section 18 (Compare
+workflow is covered in Compare Plans.

 Load retirement parameters from a file Loads saved plan parameters from file and resets current results.